VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Processes

-Gluon induced diboson production can be studied separately in \textsc{Vbfnlo} at LO with the {\tt ggflo} executable, using the process IDs in Table~\ref{tab:gludib}\footnote{These are also included by default as higher order corrections to diboson production.}.
-Continuum production via box diagrams as well as production via an s-channel Higgs boson resonance are included, with interference effects fully taken into account.
+Gluon-induced diboson production can be studied separately in \textsc{Vbfnlo} at LO, using the process IDs in Table~\ref{tab:gludib}\footnote{These are also included by default as higher order corrections to diboson production.}.
+Continuum production via box diagrams as well as production via an $s$-channel Higgs boson resonance are included, with interference effects fully taken into account.
 Anomalous $HVV$ couplings can be included, using {\tt anom\_HVV.dat}.
-In the loop diagrams, first and second generation quarks are taken to be massless and third generation quark masses\footnote{Again, $m_{b}(M_{H})$ is used.} are included.
+In the loop diagrams, first and second generation quarks are taken to be massless and third generation quark masses\footnote{Again, $m_{b}(M_{H})$ in the \msbar scheme is used.} are included.

+Furthermore, semileptonic decay modes of the vector bosons are implemented for the $WW$ and $ZZ$ production processes~\cite{semilep}.
+Anomalous $HVV$ couplings are available.